elmarmertens/CCMMshadowrateVAR-code/README.md

+- [x] The replication package contains one or more programs to install all dependencies and set up the necessary directory structure.

-- [x] The replication package provides all dependencies and each script sets up the necessary path variables.
+(The replication package provides all dependencies and each script sets up the necessary path variables.)

-- Matlab including Statistics and Machine Learning Toolbox and Parallel Computing Toolbox (code was run with Matlab Release 2023b)
+- Matlab including Statistics and Machine Learning Toolbox and Parallel Computing Toolbox (code was run with Matlab Release 2023b, and 2024b)
-- personal toolbox files maintained by Elmar Mertens (one of the authors), included as part of this package.
+- Toolbox files maintained by Elmar Mertens (one of the authors), included as part of this package.
 Also available at https://github.com/elmarmertens/em-matlabbox (Code was run with commit from Dec 30 2024, hash: 84bcdf4)
+- Optional: TeX Live to compile tables and figures produced by our Matlab codes into PDF files.

-Portions of the code use bash (or zsh) scripting, which may require Linux or macOS.
-Use of these code portions is, however, optional and serves merely to regenerate scripts that are provided as part of this replication package under different parameterizations than used in the paper.
+- Optional: Bash or Z shell environments in Linux or MacOS to run helper scripts that are provided as part of this replication package.
+These scripts  serve merely to regenerate Matlab driver files that are provided as part of this replication package, and their use is not necessary to replicate our results.
+(The scripts can also be used to generate our Matlab driver files under different parameterizations than used for the paper.)

 ### Controlled Randomness

-- [x] Random seed is set at line **34 in each of the following programs:** **[goVAR.m](goVAR.m), [goVAR200811.m](goVAR200811.m), [goVARshadowrateBlockNonstructural.m](goVARshadowrateBlockNonstructural.m), [goVARshadowrateNonstructural.m](goVARshadowrateNonstructural.m),  [goVARshadowrateGeneral.m](goVARshadowrateGeneral.m), [doVARshadowrateBlockNonstructural.m](doVARshadowrateBlockNonstructural.m), and [doVARshadowrateNonstructural.m](doVARshadowrateNonstructural.m)**
+- [x] Random seed is set at line **34 in each of the following programs:** [goVAR.m](goVAR.m), [goVAR200811.m](goVAR200811.m), [goVARshadowrateBlockNonstructural.m](goVARshadowrateBlockNonstructural.m), [goVARshadowrateNonstructural.m](goVARshadowrateNonstructural.m),  [goVARshadowrateGeneral.m](goVARshadowrateGeneral.m), [doVARshadowrateBlockNonstructural.m](doVARshadowrateBlockNonstructural.m), and [doVARshadowrateNonstructural.m](doVARshadowrateNonstructural.m)
 - [ ] No Pseudo random generator is used in the analysis described here.

 Except for [goVAR200811.m](goVAR200811.m), each of the programs listed above executes code in parallel workers using substreams of the global random-generator streams, which is seeded as described above.
 The substreams are assigned in the following lines: